JEE Main 2026 Jan 23 Paper Analysis Shift 1, 2 (Out): Difficulty Level, Student Reactions

 JEE Main 2026 January 21 Question Paper Analysis Shift 1 & Shift 2

-We have provided pdf link for January 21 shift 1 as it is over now and shift 2 pdf link will be shared after it is over.
+We have provided pdf link for January 21 shift 1 and shift 2 pdf links are shared as they are over.

 JEE Mains 2026 Jan 23 Paper Analysis Shift 1